 As you can see, It’s been a major learning curve for me, but 4th time was a charm.
-Here she is… the rhyming poem/ MoH speech that I actually read!
+Here is the rhyming poem Maid of Honor speech that I actually read.

 - Make a list of a few events you know you want in the poem.

 - Type the alphabet below the list of events.

 - I always do mine in chronological order.

 - These words are in all 4 of my poems: say/ day, galore/more, fun/sun, said/wed… use these pairs!

 - Switch lines up if they don’t end in a good rhyming word.
 For ex., “Betty called to tell me she met a boy a work” Nothing good rhymes with work, so I switched the line to read, “Betty met a boy at work, she called to tell” Lots more words rhyme with tell.

 - Steal my last 4 lines… Just change the “Christmas holidays 2010” and “September 17th” to whatever is true for your friend.